epicallan/Treq/hreq-conduit/README.md

   where
     size = 3 * 1024 * 1024 -- amount of data to stream in MBs

-streamFile :: String -> IO Response
-streamFile fp =
-  withSourceFile fp $
+-- | stream data from a file and send it as a Request body stream over the network. streamFile :: String -> IO Response streamFile fp = withSourceFile fp $